List of historical acts of tax resistance: Protests against European austerity measures, 2011–

-In the wake of the European sovereign debt crisis, some governments raised taxes and implemented harsh austerity measures to bring down the government budget deficits and satisfy international creditors.
+During the Euro area crisis, some governments raised taxes and implemented harsh austerity measures to bring down the government budget deficits and satisfy international creditors.
 Some people and groups who opposed these measures adopted tax resistance as a protest tactic, for instance in Spain, Germany, Greece, Italy, Cyprus, and Ireland.

 Before the victory of the Greek Syriza party in the 2015 elections, it had sponsored a "Have Not, Pay Not" tax resistance movement targeting the Enfia tax.
 The party's opposition to this tax was one of the factors in its popularity, and many people stopped paying the tax when it became likely that Syriza would win the elections and do away with the tax entirely.

 But Syriza found itself unable to resist raising taxes when it came into power, and citizens fought back.
 One anarchist / antiauthoritarian coalition sabotaged more than 200 public transit fare-enforcement machines.
 The government, finding it difficult to raise money through straightforward taxation, increasingly relies on increases in fares, highway tolls, and utility bills.
 By 2017, 40% of Greeks were unable (or unwilling) to pay their utility bills.
 Some Greeks used devices that interfere with electricity meters, while others enlisted Den Plirono ("Won't Pay" movement) activists to reconnect the power to their homes when they were cut off for failure to pay the electric bill.

-A similar "Don't Pay U.K." movement emerged in response to steep rises in utility bills in the United Kingdom in 2022.
-This was followed by a German campaign, modeled on the U.K. one, called Wir zahlen nicht, and another in Lebanon, in 2023.
+A similar "Don't Pay UK" movement emerged in response to steep rises in utility bills in the United Kingdom in 2022.
+This was followed by a German campaign, modeled on the UK one, called Wir zahlen nicht, and another in Lebanon, in 2023.